Technological pedagogical content knowledge

+The Technological Pedagogical Content Knowledge (TPACK) framework is an educational model that describes the intersections between technology, pedagogy, and content for the effective integration of technology into teaching.
+TPACK became popular in the early 2000s.

+TPACK divides a teacher's contextual knowledge (XK) in teaching into three broad categories: content knowledge (CK), pedagogical knowledge (PK), and technological knowledge (TK).
+At the intersection of two categories are more specific forms of knowledge: pedagogical content knowledge (PCK), technological content knowledge (TCK), technological pedagogical knowledge (TPK).
+At the intersection of all three categories is technological pedagogical content knowledge (TPACK).
+Contextual knowledge also includes information apart from the three categories, such as an awareness of school policies.

+Researchers argue that effective technological integration involves an understanding of the relationships between all three forms of knowledge in a teaching context.

 History

 In the early 2000s, scholars noted a lack of theory and conceptual frameworks to inform and guide research and teacher preparation in technology integration.
 The classic definition of PCK proposed by Shulman included one dynamic and complex relationship between two different knowledge bodies: content knowledge and pedagogical knowledge.
-Shulman defined PCK as the blend between content and pedagogy, highlighting the teacher's comprehension of how specific topics are organized, adapted, and represented according to students' diverse interests and capabilities.
-For five years, Mishra & Koehler participated in a design experiment whose focus was to understand P-20 educators’ professional development of rich technology uses as well as helping them develop their teaching with technology.
-As a result of this work, they offered Technological, Pedagogical, Content Knowledge (TPCK).
-TPACK was called “TPCK” in the literature until 2008 when some in the research community proposed using the more easily spoken term TPACK.
-The critical questions of "what the teachers need to know in order to appropriately incorporate technology into their teaching" as well as "and how they might develop it" were key to the framework development.
-Additionally, technology was identified as a significant player in the learning and teaching process as educational entities moved into the 21st century.
+Shulman defined PCK as the blend between content and pedagogy, highlighting the teacher's comprehension of how topics should be taught according to students' diverse interests and capabilities.

+For five years, Mishra & Koehler conducted an experiment to understand educators’ development of rich technology uses as well as helping them develop their teaching with technology.
+As a result of this work, they arrived at the Technological, Pedagogical, Content Knowledge (TPCK) model in 2008, later renamed to TPACK.
+The questions of "what the teachers need to know in order to appropriately incorporate technology into their teaching... and how they might develop it" were key to the framework development.
+In 2019, Mishra proposed an additional aspect of teacher knowledge, contextual knowledge (XK), which encompasses knowledge of not only the TPACK forms but also organisational and situational constraints, such as school policies and available technologies.

-Both primary and secondary educators found they needed new skills and techniques as new technologies entered the field.
-Consequently, technology knowledge became an essential feature of teacher knowledge, not just an isolated item.
+Educators found they needed new skills as new technologies entered the field.
+Consequently, technology knowledge became an essential feature of teacher knowledge.
 Scholars proposed different frames about TPACK to promote a particular view, including ways and diverse perspectives on understanding and working with technology in the classroom.
-TPACK-based research has led to the emergence of a significant literature body.
-As of March 2021 this included: Articles: 1418, Chapters: 318, Books: 28, Dissertations: 438 (TPACK Newsletter #44, 2021).
-In 2019, Mishra offered that a change was needed in the original TPACK image.
-While the inner circles of the image enclosed aspects of teacher knowledge, the outer dotted line circle was simply labeled “Context” or “Contexts.
-To resolve this issue, the outer dotted circle should be renamed ConteXtual Knowledge (XK) meaning “the teacher’s knowledge of the context."
-Contextual Knowledge would range from a “teacher’s awareness of available technologies to the teacher’s knowledge of the school, district, state, or national policies they operate within."
-This change highlights the organizational and situational constraints that teachers work within.
+TPACK-based research has led to the emergence of a significant literature body (TPACK Newsletter #44, 2021).

 As Herring and colleagues described, the historical development of TPACK provided a conceptualization that both graphically and narratively explained what is studied, and presented the key concepts, factors, or variables and the presumed relationships found between them.
 Additionally, it scaffolds the application of findings to other contexts that theoreticians, researchers, and practitioners continue to examine.